turingschool/gear-up/m4_sessions/session_two.md

 * Make any final changes that you need to before submitting a PR

 ## Closing (5 min)

+Please submit a PR with your updated session and facilitator notes by updating your group's file found [here](https://github.com/turingschool/gear-up/tree/master/m4_sessions/automation/session_one).
+Casey will be giving feedback on your PR's.
+If you'd like to run through your session, practice facilitating, or have other questions, please send Casey a DM!

 Next week you will have a small group of 8-10 Mods 2 and 3 students to lead through your session.
 We will have staff members floating in the rooms to support your group.